College of Liberal Arts & Social Sciences > Academics > Sociology > Faculty > Martha Martinez-Firestone

-Martha Martinez-Firestone is an associate professor of Sociology.
+Dr. Martha Martinez-Firestone is an associate professor of Sociology.
 She teaches graduate and undergraduate courses that focus on a sociological view of economic issues, including topics like global labor markets, organizational dynamics, social capital, entrepreneurship and modern capitalism.
-She is also a quantitative sociologist, and teaches both basic and advanced statistics and research methods.
-She received her BA in Communications Sciences from Monterrey Institute of Technology, in Monterrey her Mexico.
+She is also a quantitative sociologist, teaching both basic and advanced statistics and research methods.
+She received her BA in Communications Sciences from Monterrey Institute of Technology, in Monterrey, Mexico.
 She obtained her MA and PhD in Economic Sociology by Duke University.
-Her research includes the topics of the role of social networking on the entrepreneurial success, evolutionary organizational theory and industry transformation, market dynamics on urban housing before, during and after the financial crisis, and the social effects of free trade in North America.
-Her work has been published in the International Journal of Entrepreneurial Behavior and Research, Entrepreneurship Research Journal, Case Research Journal, the Handbook of Creativity, Innovation, and Entrepreneurship: Multilevel Linkages, the Handbook of Family Businesses, and the Handbook of Organisational Entrepreneurship, as well as edited volumes and Encyclopedias.
+Her research includes the topics of the role of social networking on the entrepreneurial success, evolutionary organizational theory and industry transformation, market dynamics on urban housing and global trade.
+Her current project is a textbook entitled The Employable Sociologist: A guide for undergraduates, where she aims to help students use sociological thinking to achieve their professional goals.
+Her work has been published in the International Journal of Entrepreneurial Behavior and Research, Entrepreneurship Research Journal, Case Research Journal, the Handbook of Creativity, Innovation, and Entrepreneurship: Multilevel Linkages, the Handbook of Family Businesses, and the Handbook of Organisational Entrepreneurship, as well as edited volumes and encyclopedias.

-Aldrich, Howard and Martinez, Martha (2014), Why Arent Entrepreneurs More Creative?
-Conditions Affecting Creativity and Innovation in Entrepreneurial Activity, Oxford Handbook of Creativity, Innovation, and Entrepreneurship: Multilevel Linkages, Christina Shalley, Mike Hitt, and Jing Zhou (editors), Oxford University Press, forthcoming.
+Aldrich, Howard and Martinez, Martha (2015), Why Aren't Entrepreneurs More Creative?
+Conditions Affecting Creativity and Innovation in Entrepreneurial Activity, Oxford Handbook of Creativity, Innovation, and Entrepreneurship: Multilevel Linkages, Christina Shalley, Mike Hitt, and Jing Zhou (editors), Oxford University Press.

 Martinez, Martha A. and Aldrich, Howard E. (2011).
 Networking Strategies for Entrepreneurs: Managing Cohesion and Diversity, International Journal of Entrepreneurial Behavior and Research, Vol. 17, Issue 1, pp. 7-38.